In this post we discuss how poor quality strength training equipment can impact your results, and how to work around badly designed equipment.

 If you can does the challenge feel equal throughout the range?

-If you can’t how much do you need to reduce the weight by in order to achieve this?
+If you can’t how much do you need to reduce the weight by in order to complete a full repetition?